manumerous/galliker.tech/_projects/lynx_ode.md

 $$ \dot{x} = f(x, t) $$

-Given an initial state $x_0$ at time $t_0$, the ODE solver is then used to forward integrate the system over time, resulting in a time series of states $x(t)$.
+Given an initial state $$x_0$$ at time $$t_0$$, the ODE solver is then used to forward integrate the system over time, resulting in a time series of states $$x(t)$$.
+This ODE describing the dynamical system is also referred to as the system flow map.

 The following ODE solvers are currently included in the library:

 ### Explicit Euler

-The explicit Euler method, also known as Forward Euler, only uses a single evaluation of the system dynamics at the current state and time.
-This gives the algorithm first order information of the system dynamics for each time step resulting in a local error is of magnitute $O(n^2)$.
-It is generally cpu time efficient, but not very accurate and prone to overshooting and subsequentailly becoming unstable for too large step sizes.
+The explicit Euler method, also known as Forward Euler, only uses a single evaluation of the system flow map at the current state and time.
+This gives the algorithm first order information of the system dynamics for each time step resulting in a local error is of magnitude $$ O( \Delta t^2 ) $$.
+It is generally cpu time efficient, but not very accurate and prone to overshooting and sub-sequentially becoming unstable for too large step sizes.

 The explicit Euler method is defined as follows: